 The World Heritage Convention

-By ratifying the Convention individual countries (States Parties) join an international community that have committed to protecting and preserving the world’s natural and cultural heritage.
+The UK ratified the Convention in 1984 and, by doing so, joined an international community that has committed to protecting and preserving the world’s natural and cultural heritage.

 Outstanding Universal Value

-Sites are inscribed on the World Heritage List because they are considered to have outstanding universal value (OUV) that makes their permanent protection of the highest importance to the international community.
+Sites are inscribed on the World Heritage List because they are considered to demonstrate outstanding universal value (OUV) that makes their permanent protection of the highest importance to the international community.

-The World Heritage Convention sets out the duties of States Parties in the identification, nomination, protection, conservation, presentation of transmission of the cultural and natural heritage found in their territory.
+The World Heritage Convention sets out the duties of States Parties in the identification, nomination, protection, conservation, presentation and transmission of the cultural and natural heritage found in their territory.

 States Parties to the Convention agree to identify and nominate heritage sites within their territory for inscription on the World Heritage List.
 It is the responsibility of States Parties to protect and conserve the attributes of OUV of the properties and to provide reports on their conservation to the World Heritage Committee.